daveblackuk/VSR/README.md

 <p>
 Please note that as of 1st February, 2024 Asobo have introduced a bug so that VSR cannot tell if it is in VR mode; therefore the zoom function is not working correctly when you switch.
 One workaround is to edit the config in non VR mode and change default zoom to 4.
-This will have an effect of zooming at that level for non VR zessions; if you need to subsquencly set anything in the config then please start the server and MSFS then navigate to http://localhost:1228 in a browser to set the config (or use regedit to edit in HKEY_CURRENT_USER\SOFTWARE\DeltaBravoZulu\VSR - a longer term work around is being developed.
+This will have an effect of zooming at that level for non VR sessions.

+If you need to subsquencly set anything in the config then please start the server and MSFS then navigate to http://localhost:1228 in a browser to set the config (or use regedit to edit in HKEY_CURRENT_USER\SOFTWARE\DeltaBravoZulu\VSR) - a longer term work around is being developed.

 ## Description